If your intimate photos or videos are shared without your consent

 Texts or emails, without images, aren't covered by the law.
 They may be covered under another crime such as 'threatening or abusive behaviour'.
 You should still contact the police on 101 or speak to someone at your local police station.

 What is consent

 No matter why an image or video was taken or sent, most people don't expect or want them being shared more widely.
-As a general rule, you should treat any photos or videos you get as private.
+You should treat any photos or videos you get as private.
 Don’t share them, upload them or show them to others.

 There's a defence to the crime if the person in the images or videos consented to them being shared, or you "reasonably believed" that they consented.
 This is something you would need to provide evidence for in court.